-1.3.8.
+1.15.
 Both Purbeck and Portland contain reserves of limestone rock famous for its use as a building or monumental stone.
 These areas have very different spatial characteristics and are particularly sensitive in terms of landscape and biodiversity interest.
 Crushed aggregate and armour stone are produced alongside dimension stone from the quarries on Portland and at one site in Purbeck.
 Each of the Portland quarries has reserves of dimension stone offcuts and wastage which can be used as aggregate.
 The mines on Portland also provide offcuts and wastage that can be crushed for aggregate use.

-- 1.3.9.
+- 1.16.
 The Jurassic Limestone is generally regarded as relatively weak, a softer rock than Carboniferous Limestone and is normally unsuitable as a concreting aggregate.
 It is often used as fill or as Type 1 aggregate for construction purposes.
 Stone to be crushed for aggregate sales is either waste stone resulting from production of dimension stone, certain other types of stone not suitable for dimension stone or stone from the cherty series, which forms the deepest quarried bed on Portland and is only suitable for crushing.
-Working of the cherty beds delays quarry restoration. - 1.3.10.
-Much of the current extraction on Portland takes place under a large composite planning permission granted in 1951, covering around two thirds of the plateau forming the top of the island.
-Extraction of dimension stone is the primary focus of the quarries/mines, and crushed rock is essentially a by-product, utilising the stone not suitable for dimension stone.
-This permission for quarrying lasts until 2042 and does not include mining permissions.
+Working of the cherty beds delays quarry restoration. - 1.17.
+Crushed rock in Dorset is supplied from crushing of stone in the Portland quarries, and from Swanworth Quarry in Purbeck.
+On Portland, a large composite planning permission was granted in 1951, covering approximately two thirds of the plateau forming the top of the island and lasting until 2042.
+This is intended primarily to provide Portland Stone as dimension stone, but crushed rock is also produced as what is in effect a by-product, derived from the crushing of waste stone, offcuts and the underlying cherty series.
+Mining as a means of extracting dimension stone is becoming more widely used on Portland, and the waste stone is used in the restoration of worked out mines, potentially reducing the availability of stone for sales of crushed rock.
+Threats to continued crushed rock sales also include alternative restoration options for the quarries on Portland, where various uses have been proposed (e.g. Jurassica in Broadcroft Quarry).
+These have the potential to reduce further the availability of crushed rock.
+In a number of cases mineral operators have relinquished the rights to crush stone, or blast and crush cherty, all further reducing the potential availability of crushed rock in the future.
+There is therefore no certainty that the full 19 mt of crushed rock reserves are and will remain available for extraction and sales.
 Most recently crushed rock has been produced in two quarries on Portland.
-Extraction of the cherty results in a deeper void space in the quarry once extracted. - 1.3.11.
+Extraction of the cherty results in a deeper void space in the quarry once extracted. - 1.18.
 Similarly, Purbeck is an area of considerable environmental quality.
 The only crushed rock aggregate quarry outside of Portland is Swanworth Quarry, near Worth Matravers in Purbeck.
 It produces crushed rock (although not from the cherty series) from Portland Beds.
-Swanworth Quarry is situated within the AONB and the Heritage Coast. - 1.3.12.
+Swanworth Quarry is situated within the AONB and the Heritage Coast. - 1.19.
 Crushed rock is also imported from elsewhere, principally Somerset, both by road and historically by rail.
 This is much harder Carboniferous limestone suitable for road and other construction uses.